 If you know your toddler is adversely affected by milk, avoid milk and milk-containing products.
 Obvious sources of allergy-causing milk proteins are found in dairy products, including:

 - Whole milk, low-fat milk, skim milk, buttermilk

 - Ice cream, gelato

-Milk can be more enthusiastically to recognize when it’s utilized as an ingredient in processed sustenances.
+Milk can be more enthusiastically recognized as an ingredient in processed sustenances.
 Hidden sources of milk include:

-- Ingredients spelled with the prefix “lact”, for example, lactose and lactate
+- Ingredients spelt with the prefix “lact”, for example, lactose and lactate

 - Candies, for example, chocolate, nougat and caramel

 Peruse food labels cautiously: Regardless of whether food is labelled as “milk-free” or “nondairy,” it might contain hypersensitivity-causing milk proteins, so you must peruse them cautiously.